-Japan’s economy has been with deflation and stagflation for years, including the so-called lost decade, which has turned many international investors away.
-The election of Prime Minister Shinzo Abe sparked hopes that the country could turnaround its economy, but the progress has been slower than many have hoped.
+Japan’s economy has been fraught with periods of deflation and stagflation for years, including the so-called lost decade, which has turned many international investors away.
+The election of Prime Minister Shinzo Abe sparked hopes that the country could turn its economy around, but the progress has been slower than many have hoped.
 The good news is that there are some important catalysts that could help the country outperform over the coming years.

 In this article, we will look at three reasons that investors may want to consider investing in Japan over the coming years.

 1. Federal Reserve Rate Hikes

 Japanese stocks received an unexpected boost in November 2016 when Donald Trump’s victory sent the U.S. dollar soaring—and the yen toppling.
 The weaker yen helped bolster Japanese stocks, which outperformed many developed countries in the weeks following the election.
 Since then, Japanese stocks have underperformed U.S. equities as the dollar has given up much of its gains between January 2017 through late-May 2017.

 The weaker yen helps Japanese exporters become more competitive in international markets—including the United States—and therefore helps bolster corporate profits.
 International investors should use currency-hedged funds to maximize the gains from these dynamics, since these funds offset the impact of a weaker yen upon conversion back into dollars.
 For example, the iShares Japan Currency-Hedged ETF (HEWJ) is a popular option.